medusa-systems/DataSource/README.md

 ## Requirements
 Any GCC version supporting C++20 standard will do.

-## Examples
+## Examples For the time being, there is only one packaged example -- dshello
-For the time being, there is only one packaged example -- dshello -- a skeletal program that reads an uncompressed sound file (such as .wav, .au, or .aiff) and stores its contents in the most simple-minded manner in the main memory, using in the process one DataSource circular buffer for each channel.
-Despite its simplicity, however, it does exemplify most actions of the single-reader scenario.
+-- a skeletal program that reads an uncompressed sound file (such as .wav, .au, or .aiff) and stores its contents in a simple-minded manner in the main memory, using in the process one DataSource buffer for each sound channel.
+Despite its simplicity, however, it does exemplify most actions in the single-reader scenario.
 The program additionally depends on libsndfile.

 Much more illustrative examples are to come.